kiwenlau/hadoop-cluster-docker/README.md

 kiwenlau/hadoop-base      0.1.0     5571bd5de58e    17 hours ago    777.4 MB
 kiwenlau/serf-dnsmasq     0.1.0     09ed89c24ee8    17 hours ago    206.7 MB
 ```
-- hadoop-base is based on serf-dnsmasq，hadoop-slave and hadoop-master is based on hadoop-base
-- so the total size of all four images is only 777.4MB

 #####b. clone source code
 ```